 You’ve been planning a 2 week Italy itinerary for a while and still feel in a stalemate?
 Don’t worry, you’re not alone.
 The country is so packed with things to do, wonderful places to visit, and great food to try that anyone traveling to Italy for the first time is bound to feel overwhelmed.
 Fret not, we’re here to help.

-This guide of ours, even though extensive and detailed, will touch the most popular Italian cities, those places you really can’t afford to miss if it’s your first time in this beautiful country.
-We will squeeze as much as we can in a two-week Italy itinerary, but of course, many things will be left out.
-This is why our next guides will focus on specific areas and some on more offbeat Italy.
+This guide of ours, even though extensive and detailed, will touch the most popular cities you can’t miss in 2 weeks in Italy.
+Those places you really can’t afford to miss if it’s your first time in this beautiful country.
+We will squeeze as much as we can into a two-week Italy tour itinerary.
+It’s not strictly a Rome Florence Venice itinerary, it includes also other places, but it’s pretty classic.

 - Milan, explore northern Italy

 - Things to do in Florence

 - Things to see in Rome

 - Tips for planning a trip to Italy your own

 Planning the best 2 weeks in Italy

 Granted, with so much to see, planning your best 2 week Italy itinerary is not easy.
 Our extensive guide will provide you with the essentials to organize a perfect vacation on your own.
 If you are visiting for the first time, 2 weeks in Italy are enough to see the main attractions in the main cities.